ucla-oarc-web/WebBlocks/README.md

     http://www.ruby-lang.org/en/downloads/

-Once Ruby is installed, one may install other Ruby utilities:
+With Ruby installed, use Bundler to install the required Ruby packages:

 ```
-gem install rake
-gem install rb-fsevent
-gem install sass
-gem install compass
+bundle          # from within WebBlocks root directory
 ```

-It is also possible to install these by issuing the `bundle` command.

-The JS and CSS minification tools are written in Node.js, and thus Node.js should be installed:
+Several required tools are written in Node.js.
+To install Node.js, please visit:

     http://nodejs.org/

-Node.js comes with a package manager `npm` that can be used to install the required tools:
+With Node.js installed, use NPM to install the required Node.js packages:

 ```
-npm -g install grunt
-npm -g install uglifycss
-npm -g install uglify-js
+npm install     # from within WebBlocks root directory
 ```

-It is also possible to install these by issuing the `npm install` command.

 Some or all of these installations may require superuser privileges.

+If Bundler and/or NPM are not viable, you can also install these packages individually through `gem install` and `npm install`.

 #### Building WebBlocks